PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines.md

 Make sure to follow these guidelines:

 - **Compile assets for production.** Check that that the assets you are compiled were built using the "prod" setting instead of the "dev" one.
+To find out more, read [How to compile assets][how-to-compile-assets].
 - **Commit assets assets and sources separately.** Submit your compiled assets in a separate commit from your source changes.
 This will be especially helpful when rebasing, because you can just drop the commit and avoid merge conflicts.
-- **One asset commit per PR**.
+- **One asset commit per Pull Request**.
 Try to avoid recompiling and committing the assets more than once.
 If you need to make changes and you have already committed a previous build, use interactive rebase to remove the previous commit, _then_ compile the assets.

 ## Pull Requests